Table of Contents

 There are different types of bipolar disorder with unique features, but the prevailing characteristics revolve around intense mood swings, shifting from manic episodes to depressive episodes.
-Bipolar disorder is a lifelong diagnosis, but with expert care and medication compliance it is possible to achieve normal functioning.
+Bipolar disorder is a lifelong diagnosis, but with expert care and medication compliance, it is possible to achieve normal functioning.

 That said, there is a high degree of instability associated with bipolar disorder.
 Mood swings can escalate to such a degree that they become debilitating.
 When the disorder becomes so disruptive to daily functioning it may constitute a psychiatric crisis.
 Knowing the warning signs of a bipolar meltdown can help prevent such a crisis.

 Bipolar disorder features extreme shifts in mood that are unpredictable and often disruptive to daily functioning.
-Changes in sleep patterns, eating habits, emotions, and behaviors accompany the mood swings.
+Changes in sleep patterns, eating habits, emotions, and behaviors accompany mood swings.
 Individuals with bipolar disorder shift from manic to depressive episodes periodically, often without any predictable pattern.
 In most cases, bipolar disorder emerges in the teen or early adult years, and affects approximately 5.7 million people, according to statistics provided by the National Institute on Mental Illness.
-Of those diagnosed with bipolar disorder, more than 80% will have a severe form of the mental health disorder.
+Of those diagnosed with bipolar disorder, more than 80% will have a severe form of mental health disorder.

 It is not yet totally understood how someone develops bipolar disorder.
-Some of the factors that are recognized as potential causes include a family history of bipolar disorder or mental illness, a problem in brain chemistry that affects mood regulation, a history of trauma or abuse.
+Some of the factors that are recognized as potential causes include a family history of bipolar disorder or mental illness, a problem in brain chemistry that affects mood regulation, and a history of trauma or abuse.
 Certain substances, such as alcohol, hallucinogenics, benzodiazepines, and certain heart and blood pressure medications have been found to provoke symptoms of bipolar, if not the illness itself.
 Ongoing research is getting closer to understanding the genetic link or brain regulation issue that can cause bipolar disorder.

 - Elated, euphoric mood